29.05.24

 Distemper

 Vaccinations are essential to protect your pet from Distemper.
-Our Routine Care cover option helps covering costs for vaccinations and health checks.
-To cover your pet with pet insurance and our Routine Care cover option, get an online quote now.
+Our Routine Care (non-insurance benefit) provides a contribution towards everyday items such as vaccinations and health checks.
+Get an online quote now.

 Interesting facts